OFFIS-DAI/Mango.jl/docs/src/api.md

 Pages = ["express/api.jl"]
 ```

-# Agent
+# Agent and Roles

-Here, all exposed API for the agent structs created with @agent is listed.
+Here, the API for the agent structs created with @agent/@role is listed.

 ```@autodocs
 Modules = [Mango]